alexandraleah/alexandraleah.github.io/README.md

 # alexandraleah.github.io
-About me
-A portfolio site currently in progress.
-Uses bootstrap.
+A portfolio site using bootstrap.
+Currently in a work in progress.